viettrung9012/clean-code-series/chapter-14.md

 ## Case Introduction

-Most of us have had to parse command-line arguments from time to time.Args is very simple to use.
+Most of us have had to parse command-line arguments from time to time.
+Args is very simple to use.
 You simply construct the Args class with the input arguments and a format string, and then query the Args instance for the values of the arguments

 ```java
 public static void main(String[] args) {